Living Wage Foundation: History

+From 15 November 2021, the living wage rate or "real living wage" was £9.90 per hour outside London and £11.05 per hour within London.
+Increases to £10.90 outside London and £11.95 inside London were announced on 22 September 2022, with the Living Wage Foundation expecting member employers to implement the increase "as soon as possible but by the latest 14th May 2023".
+It was also reported that there were 11,000 businesses accredited by the Foundation, at the time.

 Legal status

 The living wage declared by the Living Wage Foundation has no legal status.
 Statutory minimum wage levels in the UK are determined by the statutory national minimum wage set up by regulations made under the National Minimum Wage Act 1998.
 The rates are reviewed each year by the Low Pay Commission.
 The national minimum wage aims to protect the lowest paid from exploitation, but its level often falls short of the local cost of living and it has increasingly failed to prevent in-work poverty without welfare payments by the state to supplement earnings.

 From 1 April 2016 the national minimum wage has been paid as a mandatory National Living Wage for workers over 25.
-It is being phased in between 2016 and 2020 and is set at a significantly higher level than previous minimum wage rates.
-By 2020 it is expected to have risen to at least £9 per hour and represent a full-time annual pay equivalent to 60% of the median UK earnings.
+It was phased in between 2016 and 2020 and was set at a significantly higher level than previous minimum wage rates.
+It was expected to have risen to at least £9 per hour by 2020, representing a full-time annual pay equivalent to 60% of the median UK earnings, though the target figure of £9 per hour was not actually reached until 2022.
 The National Living Wage is nevertheless lower than the value of the Living Wage calculated by the Living Wage Foundation.
 To distinguish the two, the latter is sometimes called the "real living wage".

 Payment at the rate of the Living Wage Foundation's level of living wage is voluntary.